TheGoodlike13/sahyun_bot/README.md

 The latter should configure all relevant objects, but not actually launch the bot itself.
 Both files assume 'install.bat' was already called before.

+### Elasticsearch

+For data storage, Elasticsearch is used.
+This is because we require somewhat advanced search functionality.
+Since we already need to use it, it seems meaningless to use another data storage solution, in particular because no advanced relation-like logic is expected.

+As long as Elasticsearch is running and reachable, the bot will configure the required indexes and mappings.
+You can control the specifics via configuration.

 ### Logging

 Messages that should appear to the user will be logged under WARNING.
 Messages that provide basic